 Do you know how much money you’re wasting by not automating critical AP processes?

-Research by PayStream Advisors has shown that when processing invoices manually, companies spend an average of $15 per invoice on the employees and tools necessary to see it through its lifecycle.
+Research by PayStream Advisors has shown that when processing invoices manually, companies spend an average of $15 per invoice on the employees and tools necessary to see it through its lifecycle—now consider the potential savings of accounts payable services.

 With automation, companies could reduce this cost by at least half.
 Organizations that automate a portion of their invoice processing workflow spend an average of $6.70 for every processed invoice, and businesses that rely on technology to manage the entire AP process spend as low as $2.36 per invoice.